TheFausap/Project6/README.md

 Next step will be adding more instructions to simulate the vast richness in instructions of 6502 CPU, and simulate the EEPROM behaviour writing the microcode and the ALU operations.

+Also an assembler is required, when everythin will be settled up.